magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_toward-the-unconditioned.md

 teaching.

 The Buddha taught the Dhamma for use in our lives.
-Even when we die there is the teaching .
+Even when we die there is the teaching *Tesaṃ vūpasamo sukho*.
 But we don’t subdue these conditions, we only carry them around, as if the monks were telling us to do so.
 We carry them around and cry over them.
 This is getting lost in conditions.
-Heaven, hell and are all to be found at this point.
+Heaven, hell and Nibbāna are all to be found at this point.

 Practising the Dhamma is in order to transcend suffering in the mind.
 If we know the truth of things as I’ve explained here, we will